 In April 2022, it was announced that Saudi Arabia was proposing to repeal certain provisions of the Real Estate Ownership and Investment Law.
 The proposed amendments are intended to enhance the real estate sector in the Kingdom by attracting investment in new property developments and to stimulate growth in other economic sectors by non-Saudi nationals and non-Saudi owned businesses.
-A public consultation process with respect to the proposed amendments to the Real Estate Ownership and Investment Law took place in May 2022.
-In March 2023, the chief executive officer of the Real Estate General Authority announced that a new legal framework for foreign ownership of real estate in the Kingdom is in its final stages, and will be made public in a short period.
-It is expected that foreigners will be allowed to own real estate of all kinds including commercial, residential, and agricultural land and in all areas of the Kingdom, including Makkah and Madinah, in accordance with the regulations.
+A public consultation process with respect to the proposed amendments to the Real Estate Ownership and Investment Law took place in May 2022 and it is anticipated that such amendments will be implemented towards the end of 2022.